ketankartoza/qgis-gea-plugin/docs/src/user/Appendix1.md

 **4.1	Forest and Grassland Exclusion Masks**
 **4.1.2	Reference Land-Cover Datasets**

 Both the forest and grassland exclusion masks are derived from the time-series land-cover (LC) datasets that have been specifically generated for this project.
 The time-series LC datasets represent the 2003, 2013 and 2023 landscapes, and have been modelled from archival Landsat imagery.
-All available and suitable Landsat image acquisition dates within a target calendar year have been used, to ensure a multi-seasonal representation of landscape characteristics, and minimize any single-season interpretation bias.
+All available and suitable Landsat image acquisition dates within a target calendar year have been used, to ensure a multi-seasonal representation of landscape characteristics, and minimise any single-season interpretation bias.

 The Landsat-based time-series LC datasets have all been time-extrapolated backward and forwards using models trained on an independently generated 2019 base reference LC dataset.

 The 2019 base reference LC data has been generated from multi-date 20m resolution Sentinel-2 imagery, representing both the 2019 calendar year (i.e. 01-2019 to 12-2019) and the 2019 growth years (i.e. 07-2018 to 06-2019 and 07-2019 to 06-2020), in conjunction with the GLAD/GEDI 2019 global tree canopy height data.
-The use of both a target calendar year and overlapping growth years helps minimize any seasonal anomalies resulting from drought or excessively wet periods.
-The Sentinel-2 LC modelling procedure is the GeoTerraImage in-house capability that leverages cloud archive and cloud computing capabilities to enable the auto-generation of standardized land-cover characteristics, that are based on all available and suitable Sentinel image acquisition dates within the target window.
+The use of both a target calendar year and overlapping growth years helps minimise any seasonal anomalies resulting from drought or excessively wet periods.
+The Sentinel-2 LC modelling procedure is the GeoTerraImage in-house capability that leverages cloud archive and cloud computing capabilities to enable the auto-generation of standardised land-cover characteristics, that are based on all available and suitable Sentinel image acquisition dates within the target window.

-Both the 2019 base reference LC and the time-series LC datasets describe landscape characteristics with the same standardized legend.
-The legend contains a range of structural/physiognomic defined vegetation cover characteristics (i.e. forest, thicket / low forest, dense woodland, open woodland, grassland, low shrub), as well as and water and bare ground surfaces.
+Both the 2019 base reference LC and the time-series LC datasets describe landscape characteristics with the same standardised legend.
+The legend contains a range of structural/physiognomic defined vegetation cover characteristics (i.e. forest, thicket / low forest, dense woodland, open woodland, grassland, low shrub), as well as water and bare ground surfaces.
 The LC classes do not attempt to describe any Land-Use (LU) characteristics in the landscape, as this is added at a later processing step, therefore grass-type crops such as maize would be described as “grassland” and tree crops, such as orchards, as “thicket” if the woody cover density was appropriate.
 LU content is added later.

-Table 1 provides definitions of each of the image-modelled LC classes contained in the standardized legend.
+Table 1 provides definitions of each of the image-modelled LC classes contained in the standardised legend.

 | Class | Name                     | Description                                                                                                                                                                                             |
 |-------|--------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|